 And when these women find a man who “genuinely” takes interest in them, they often falter.
 (Note: This is one of the reasons why pastors so often succumb to sexual sin with a parishioner: They actually listen to and empathize with a woman who is emotionally needy.
 It’s a volatile combination.)

-So whereas men use their wives’ physical unfitness as an excuse for infidelity, women use their husbands’ emotional unfitness for theirs.
+So whereas men use their wives’ physical unfitness as an excuse for infidelity and want them to get the United Kingdom fat burners – best for women to take, women use their husbands’ emotional unfitness for their.

 All that to say, the aforementioned discussions about men unfairly using Scripture to justify their infidelity often seems conflated.
 Again, this is not meant to justify those men or align myself with that line of reasoning.
 I think both are wrong.
 I’m just observing how that argument